-New Transfer Students: Students who transfer to the College may transfer in a maximum of 68 semester hours and one-half of the major requirements.
-The major departments determine which courses fulfill major requirements, and the Office of Academic Affairs and First Year Studies determines Sophia Program requirements and electives.
+New Transfer Students: Students who transfer to the College must complete at least 60 semester hours and one-half of the major and minor requirements at Saint Mary's College.
+The academic departments determine which courses fulfill major and minor requirements, and the Office of Academic Affairs and First Year Studies determines Sophia Program requirements and electives.